mikenakis/VsDebugLogger/README.md

 	- Possibly make a copy of VsDebugLogger before launching it, so that VsDebugLogger can be rebuilt while running.
 When VsDebugLogger starts and discovers that another instance of it is already running, it should negotiate with the other instace so as to ensure that the one that stays running is the newer one, while the one hat terminates is the older one.
+- Take look at Beckhoff's "Implementing a COM Message Filter" just in case it contains something useful: https://infosys.beckhoff.com/english.php?content=../content/1033/tc3_automationinterface/242727947.html&id=
+- Take a look at 'dte.SuppressUI = true;' and 'dte.MainWindow.Visible = false;' as a potential means of preventing Visual Studio from going into blocking modes.
 - Replace the logging text box with a virtual text box.
     - Because the text in there might become long.
 - Get rid of the logging text box and replace it with a single status indicator